It’s time to revitalize your website!

 Here are seven basic questions to ask yourself — these same questions apply to any site on any topic.
 When answering, be as objective as you can possibly be.

-Your answers will show you where you need to make improvements to your site.
+Your answers will show you where you need to make changes to improve your site.

 1. What’s a visitor’s first impression of your website?